Sound stage: Extensive soundproofing

 With the advent of electric lights, enclosed stages were built in Hollywood and rapidly converted to sound stages with many mattresses placed on the walls.
 With the coming of the talkies in the late 1920s, it became necessary to enclose and fully soundproof these stages to eliminate noise and distractions from outside, including limiting access.

 The ceilings and walls of the building containing the sound stage must be heavily soundproofed, so the structure must be sturdy and capable of accepting such additional features and loads, or a new building specifically designed with the features and to bear the loads is required, which often is the less expensive alternative to retrofitting an existing structure because of engineering issues.

 Buildings without soundproofing still are referred to as silent stages and may be used where the dialogue and other sounds are recorded as a separate operation.
 This separate operation usually involves the principal actors doing synchronized dialogue replacement voice recordings over a working cut of the film, specialized language actors doing a secondary language dubbing or for the filming of special effects.

 A sound stage, unlike a silent stage, requires caution to avoid making noise anywhere within range of the audio recording equipment.

+Sound stages make filmmaking more efficient because they are less vulnerable to external noises which often interfere with filming on location: car horns, aircraft, and emergency vehicle sirens.

+A sound stage traditionally has a large red light above or next to each exterior door.
+When the light starts blinking, it means shooting is in progress.
+Anyone who opens the door at that point will introduce external sound and light and ruin the take in progress.

+When a studio is home to multiple sound stages, they tend to all look alike from the outside: giant beige box-shaped buildings.
+Sound stages are marked on the exterior with large numbers to help distinguish them.

 Enclosed stage

 An enclosed stage makes it easier for the crew of a production to design and build the sets to exact specifications, precise scale, and detail.
 The art director of a production makes an architectural plan and carpenters build it.
-On a film the head electrician is credited as the gaffer and the assistant as the best boy, regardless of gender.
+On a film, the head electrician is credited as the gaffer and the assistant as the best boy, regardless of gender.
 After a set is painted, the set dresser furnishes it with everything that the set designer, under the direction of the art director, has selected for the interior.

-Catwalks and ceiling lights
+Another benefit of sound stages is that they can be rented on a long-term basis for television production.
+Permanent sets can be installed, properly lit, and used again and again.
+Filming on location means having to build or dress temporary sets and then strike them later.